 LR+A is a consultancy in natural resource and environmental policy.
 Previously Larry taught, conducted research and handled programmatic responsibilities in various capacities at the University of California for 15 years, where he was also a S.V.
 Ciriacy-Wantrup Postdoctoral Research Fellow at the College of Natural Resources and Boalt Hall School of Law, as well as Director of the William Mann Distinguished Visitor Program.
 Research interests and recent work include development and analysis of ecologically sensitive approaches to resource management, sustainability of natural resources and ecosystems, wildland fire policy, adaptive management, environmental assessment, and the effectiveness of administrative regulation.
 His numerous publications include individual and co-authored articles on federal forest fire policy, ecosystem management, forest policy in the Sierra Nevada, and adaptive management.

 Brooks Yeager has long experience with issues in the Arctic, and is a frequent visitor to the region.
-At Clean Air-Cool Planet, he promotes effective policies for reducing global and national greenhouse gas emissions, and for national approaches to adaptation to unavoidable climate change impacts.
+As Executive Vice President at Clean Air-Cool Planet, he promoted effective policies for reducing global and national greenhouse gas emissions, and for national approaches to adaptation to unavoidable climate change impacts.
 During eight years in the Clinton Administration, Brooks served in senior positions in the Department of the Interior and the State Department.
 As the Deputy Assistant Secretary for Environment and Development at State from 1999 – 2000, he was the lead U.S. negotiator for the 2001 Stockholm Convention on Persistent Organic Pollutants (POPs).
 As Deputy Assistant Secretary for Policy and International Affairs under Interior Secretary Bruce Babbitt, he worked with the State Department on the initial establishment of the Arctic Council, and led a number of administration efforts in Alaska, especially with regard to oil and gas development on Alaska’s North Slope.
 From 2001 until 2005, Brooks was the Vice President of the Global Threats Program at World Wildlife Fund-U.S. He is the co-author of WWF’s first major assessment of Arctic governance, A New Sea: the Need for a Regional Agreement on Management and Conservation of the Arctic Marine Environment, published by WWF-International in October, 2006.
 He is also the author of Managing Towards Sustainability in the Arctic, Some Practical Considerations, Zeitschrift für ausländisches öffentliches Recht und Völkerrecht, Heidelberg Journal of International Law, 2009.
 Brooks received his undergraduate degree from Stanford University.

 EVENLYN M. HURWICH